CodeyFlex/Hello-Godot/README.md

 <img src="busmafia.png" width="800" >

+* Tips:
+ * Press f on boxes to refill them
+ * Press f on dog to have it follow you/stop following you
+ * Press 0 to unequip gun and play walk animation
+ * Press 1 to draw gun once again

 * Learned about:
   * Sprite animation
   * Alot of rule based scripting (Shooting, following, watching, damaging, refilling & such.)